-If you file your return under an extension, you must pay 90 percent of the tax shown on your return by the return's original due date.
-If you do not pay this amount, we can charge you a penalty.
-This penalty is 1⁄2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
+If you file your return under an extension, you must pay 90% (.90) of the tax shown on your return by the return's original due date.
+If you do not pay this amount, we may charge you a penalty.
+This penalty is 1⁄2 of 1% (.005) of the tax not paid for each 30-day period or fraction of a 30-day period.
 We charge this penalty from the original due date of the return until the date you pay the tax.
-This penalty cannot exceed 25 percent of the unpaid tax.
-If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section 42-1125.D.
+This penalty cannot exceed 25% (.25) of the unpaid tax.
+If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes (A.R.S.) § 42-1125(D).

-NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25 percent.
+NOTE: If you are subject to two or more of the listed penalties, the total cannot exceed 25% of the unpaid tax.